-Did you know that the iconic cable cars of San Francisco are officially a “moving” National Historic Landmark?
+Did you know that San Francisco’s cable cars are officially a “moving” National Historic Landmark?
 The cars first clanged their bells on the steep streets of this city in 1873.
 Andrew Hallidie began to build the cable car lines after he saw an accident that injured and killed horses that had been drawing carts on the rain-slicked hills.
 Hallidie thought up a better way for public transport.
 His idea proved to be a great one, as the cars are still running nearly 150 years later.

-Today the city offers three lines of cable cars.
+Today San Francisco’s cable cars offer three lines.
 You can ride the Powell-Mason and Powell-Hyde lines from the Union Square area down to Fisherman’s Wharf.
 The third line, California, runs the other direction (east-west) across the Powell lines.
 It also ends up at the wharf.
 Cable cars share the streets with autos, which can get interesting.

 How to Ride